techy4shri/CppLabEngine/BUILDING.md

-# Building CppLab IDE
+# Building CppLabEngine

-This document provides detailed instructions for building CppLab IDE from source.
+This document provides detailed instructions for building CppLabEngine from source.

 ## Quick Build